MathijsBlok/rx-discord-client/README.md

 You can obtain the discord authorization token by following [these instructions](https://www.youtube.com/watch?v=b9agj9jyNnI&ab_channel=Exordium)

-Implementation example can be found on [GitLab](https://gitlab.com/MathijsBlok/discord-mirror) In this example all newly created messages will be saved in mongo database.
+Implementation example can be found on [GitLab](https://gitlab.com/MathijsBlok/discord-mirror) In this example all newly created messages will be saved in a mongo database.